 This is the first part of a series that will offer some perspective when evangelism goes wrong.
-I’ll be sharing a few missteps on my part in a moment, but first let’s read about what happened to Ray Comfort:
+I’ll be sharing a few missteps on my part in a moment, but first let’s read about what happened to Ray Comfort long ago:

-Ray flippantly responded with, “You may be a woman, Ma’am, buy you certainly are no lady…”
+Ray flippantly responded with, “You may be a woman, Ma’am, but you certainly are no lady…”

 He then explained how the “lady” proceeded to beat him up.